AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 Extra:
 - Ignore case, use `.equalsIgnoreCase()`
 - Allow the user to iterate through the program to pick the correct Suspect, Weapon and Room

+This extension is a part of Unit 3 method writing and leads into Unit 4 array traversal algorithms.